Sudden Cambodian worker exodus to hit Thai businesses

 Military authorities now propose policies with nationalist overtones, including the creation of economic zones for migrant workers in border areas in order to free up more jobs for Thais.

-Sihasak, the foreign affairs ministry’s top official, said there could be a positive spin-off from the departures.
+Sihasak, the foreign affairs ministry’s top official, said there could be a positive spin-off from the past week’s departures.

 “This will be a good thing for the country because we can put in order the workforce and make it legal,” he said.
 “We don’t want foreign workers to be exploited by their employers.”

-The flow of migrants had eased somewhat over the past 24 hours, according to Brett Dickson, the IOM’s team leader in the Cambodian border town of Poi Pet.
+The flow of migrants heading home had eased somewhat over the past 24 hours, according to Brett Dickson, IOM’s team leader in the Cambodian border town of Poi Pet.